-Where to Buy includes a full list of retailers, including local, indie bookstores.
+Where to Buy includes a full list of retailers and formats.

-Avogadro Corp: The Singularity is Closer than it Appears is a techno-thriller that explores how artificial intelligence will emerge and how humanity will respond to it.
+Avogadro Corp is a techno-thriller that explores how artificial intelligence will emerge and how humanity will respond to it.

 When the ELOPe project is threatened to be cancelled because of server shortages, David makes a subtle change to the software allowing it to secretly modify company emails to ensure the success of the project.
 Soon ELOPe is social engineering people around the company to get more servers allocated to it, to modify other software to expand its own capabilities, and to neutralize threats.
 As David and his coworkers slowly realize what’s happening, they take ever escalating actions to shut ELOPe down, only to find the software is always one step ahead of them.